Skip to content

 EDITOR=nvim

 This will set Neovim as your default editor.
-After setting this, the specified editor will be used when opening files with the e or E key bindings.
+After setting this, Neovim will be used when opening files with the e key bindings.

 (Sorry, this video has a little bit of lag) demo video